AL-38022A

-AL-38022A is an indazolethylamine derivative drug which is one of a range of similar drugs developed for scientific research and with some possible clinical applications such as in the treatment of glaucoma.
-It acts as a potent and selective agonist for the 5-HT_{2} family of serotonin receptors, with highest binding affinity for the 5-HT_{2C} subtype and around four times less affinity for 5-HT_{2A} and 5-HT_{2B}.
-In drug discrimination tests on animals, it fully substituted for both DOM and 5-MeO-DMT.
+AL-38022A is a serotonin receptor agonist and psychedelic drug of the indazolethylamine family related to the psychedelic tryptamine 5-MeO-AMT.
+It is one of a range of similar drugs developed for scientific research and with some possible clinical applications such as in the treatment of glaucoma.
+The drug acts as a potent and selective agonist for the 5-HT_{2} family of serotonin receptors, with highest binding affinity for the 5-HT_{2C} subtype and around four times less affinity for 5-HT_{2A} and 5-HT_{2B}.
+In drug discrimination tests in animals, it fully substituted for the psychedelic drugs 5-MeO-DMT and DOM.
+AL-38022A was first described in the scientific literature by Richard Glennon and colleagues in 2009.